coaxial/hello/_posts/2023-06-09-bookfinder.md

 ## Used books are great...

-Despite owning a Kobo as my eReader, I still enjoy reading paper books from time to time.
+Despite using a Kobo as my eReader, I still enjoy reading paper books from time to time.
 However, printed books are made out of dead trees and I'd rather rescue a second hand book than create demand for a new one.

 [BookFinder](https://bookfinder.com) is a great resource to find used books and